mandipsapkota/Neetcode150/Readme.md

 Given an array of strings strs, group all anagrams together into sublists.
 You may return the output in any order.

 An anagram is a string that contains the exact same characters as another string, but the order of the characters can be different.

+# Day5 - Top k frequent
+Given an integer array nums and an integer k, return the k most frequent elements within the array.

+The test cases are generated such that the answer is always unique.

+You may return the output in any order.